-The Company also reported that its Board of Directors has declared a $0.175 quarterly cash dividend on the Company’s common stock.
-The record date for the dividend will be November 4, 2016 and the payment date will be November 22, 2013.
+The Company also reported that its Board of Directors has declared a $0.175 quarterly cash dividend on the Company's common stock.
+The record date for the dividend will be November 8, 2013 and the payment date will be November 22, 2013.
 Based on the recent trading range of the Company's common stock, the dividend yield is about 4.25%.

 Comparison of Operating Results

-Net income decreased $2.0 million to $10.6 million for the quarter ended September 30, 2016, from $12.6 million for the corresponding 2015 quarter.
-The primary cause of the decreased net income in 2016 was due to profits on the sale of real estate joint ventures in 2015.
-The Company realized pretax gains of $4.3 million on the sales of real estate joint ventures in the 2015 period that were not replicated in the 2016 period.
-The impact was partially offset by increased net interest income in the 2016 period.
-Our annualized return on average assets was 1.14% for the quarter ended September 30, 2016, and 1.51% for the quarter ended September 30, 2015.
+Net income increased $1.2 million to $10.4 million for the quarter ended September 30, 2013, from $9.2 million for the corresponding 2012 quarter.
+The primary cause of the increased income was a lower provision for loan losses as well as increased net interest income and increased other income, partially offset by increased other expenses.
+Our annualized return on average assets was 1.47% for the quarter ended September 30, 2013, and 1.37% for the quarter ended September 30, 2012.

 |(Dollars in thousands)|